 In the crematorium scene Griff doesn't fire 18 rounds as often thought.
-He fires 8, then if you listen closely, the seventh noise is a clip ejected, and the eighth is the sound of a new clip being inserted.
+He fires 8, then if you listen closely, the ninth noise is a clip ejected, and the tenth is the sound of a new clip being inserted.
 He then fires another 8, which is correct.

 During the battle at the cross the Sergeant is firing the tank machine gun.
 From the front the restricter, a metal plug with a small hole in it used to permit machine guns to fire blanks, is clearly visible in the muzzle.